JLeData/music-genre-and-artist-analysis/data_cleaning/procedures.md

 ADD COLUMN song_title STRING;

--- Unable to update columns due to free trial limitation -- This query would be able to separate artist from song title in spotify_most_streamed -- Update the new columns by splitting the existing column
+-- Unable to update columns due to free trial limitation.

+-- This query would be able to separate artist from song title in spotify_most_streamed.

+-- Update the new columns by splitting the existing column.

 UPDATE music-artist-411616.spotify.spotify_most_streamed